 The British people have had a people’s vote.
 They voted to leave the EU.
 Parliament has also voted to reject a second referendum as part of the indicative votes process and when amendments have been laid.

 I believe that another vote would be divisive for British society and we need to focus on coming together.
 Staying in the bloc could also undermine the trust of voters in our political system.
 I believe that the value of democracy lies not just in the number of times citizens vote but also in respecting the outcomes.
 We cannot begin to pick and choose the democratic mandates we implement.

-In the coming days, the Prime Minister will be meeting with people from across the House of Commons, as she has been doing throughout this process.
+In the coming days, weeks and months, the Prime Minister and her team will be meeting with people from across the House of Commons, business and other sectors, as they have been doing throughout this process.
 Accepting the decision of the referendum would enable us to move on to addressing other national priorities such as policing, education and housing.
 Further uncertainty is not something anyone I talk to wants, be it constituents or businesses.

 Throughout the Brexit process I have been conscious of our prominence as a global trading nation.
 We have built relationships around the globe over hundreds of years.
 I support the Withdrawal Agreement because it preserves those longstanding relationships, such as those with the EU, but also allows us to seek new markets and relationships with countries where our exports lag behind competitors.
 Trade is central to jobs locally and across the UK, protecting and growing such jobs remains foremost in my mind.
 An orderly exit from the EU is the best way to ensure this is the case.